 Introduction to Scripting

-Hubspot’s template builder has many different places where a hubspot developer can put in their scripts of choice.
+HubSpot’s Template Builder has many different places where a HubSpot developer can put in their scripts of choice.
 We can declare our script in the header using traditional syntax or HubSpot’s markup language (HubL.)
 The most common recommendation is to add your script calls (how a browser knows where to find your script files) in the header of your site.
-This would include any libraries hosted on external network (Google’s CDN, Microsoft’s CDN or anywhere else your file is being hosted live).
+This would include any libraries hosted on an external network (Google’s CDN, Microsoft’s CDN, or anywhere else your file is being hosted).

 There’s yet another option, which is not always recommended, but has grown in use due to the ever increasing fight for faster load speeds.
-This option is to add in a “custom html module” and you can drop your script in there.
+This option is to add in a “custom HTML module” to your template and then drop your script in there.
 I would recommend this option if you were looking at having your script be used as a global module to be used elsewhere in the site, or if you are creating marketplace templates where you have no control over the template settings.

-Earlier in the article I recommended we declare “live” scripts in the header section of your site.
-This can be done under on the template view.
+Earlier in the article, I recommended we declare “live” scripts in the header section of your site.
+This can be done in Settings under "Website" in a link called "Pages."

 From here HubSpot will show a modal window for the header and another below it for the footer as seen in the image below.

 How to Code your Scripts

 HubSpot gives you the option of using either jQuery 1.7.x or 1.11.x as your default library.
-This means any script running anything higher than JQuery 1.7, will require you to make a call to one of the higher libraries.
-(I’m particularly a fan of Google’s hosted library but you should always use a backup).
+This means any script running anything higher than jQuery 1.7 or 1.11, will require you to make a call to one of the higher libraries.
+(I’m particularly a fan of Google’s hosted libraries but you should always use a backup).

 Here you can change the name of your file to whatever you like.
-I’d recommend keeping it the original if you are running a plug in.
+I’d recommend keeping it the original name as you found if you are running a plugin.
 You can also choose where to save the file.
-You can create your own folders per project.
-I prefer to stick mine in a generic JS folder.
+You can create your own folders per project, or if you prefer in a generic JS folder.
 The files will automatically be saved with the appropriate extension of “.js”.

 Trouble Shooting Scripts

 So have you implemented a script and had it not work?
-This come be the most troublesome part of script development.
+This can be the most troublesome part of script implementation.